ThePhantomMask/OIDDA/README.md

 ORS.Instance.DisconnectORSAgent();
 ```

-# Future  plans
+# Future Roadmap:
-Add support for a neural network that you can customise.
+Current development is laying the groundwork for the 2.0 release, which will introduce neural network-based learning capabilities.

 # Support
 You are free to contribute to the plugin to improve it.
 You can also create forks with modifications dedicated exclusively to your project.
 Also creating ports for other ports such as **Unity**, **Unreal Engine**, **Godot**, etc.